andgineer/sorokin.engineer/posts/en/_posts/2016-11-07-nfc_mifare_reader.md

 And after that `reader.createConnection().connect()`

-Alternatively you can just wait for any reader that dirst read a card:
+Alternatively you can just wait for any reader that first read a card:

         from smartcard.CardType import AnyCardType

         def wait_for_card(timeout=0):
-            # Ожидаем карту с ATR NXP карт ISO 14443 Part 3 PICC (бесконтактные)
+            # Wait for card with ATR NXP card ISO 14443 Part 3 PICC (бесконтактные)
             # (atr == reader.atr & mask, zeroes in mask filter out variative part,
             # this part in atr equals zero)
             cardtype = ATRCardType(